-3.5.4 SOLID WASTE
+3.5.5 SOLID WASTE

-Industrial land uses will result in the generation and disposal of solid waste.
-A large percentage of this waste will be diverted from landfills by a variety of means, such as reducing the amount of waste generated, recycling, and/or composting.
-The remainder of the waste not diverted will be disposed of at a landfill.
+Industrial land uses would result in the generation and disposal of solid waste.
+A large percentage of this waste would be diverted from landfills by a variety of means, such as reducing the amount of waste generated, recycling, and/or composting.
+The remainder of the waste not diverted would be disposed of at a landfill.
 GHG emissions from landfills are associated with the anaerobic breakdown of material.
-GHG emissions associated with the disposal of solid waste associated with the proposed Project were calculated by the CalEEModTM model using default parameters.
+GHG emissions associated with the disposal of solid waste associated with the Project were calculated using CalEEMod default parameters.